rich-p-rich/coffee-and-honey-p5/README.md

 - add items to the shopping bag, and edit the shopping bag
 - create an account in which their basic details and order history are saved
 - choose between home delivery, delivery to friends / family, or pick-up in the cafe
-- complete an order as a 'guest', i.e. not logged in
+- checkout as a 'guest', i.e. not logged in
+- or checkout as an authenticated user
 - complete an order using their credit card hosted by Stripe (currently test data only!)
+- reach an order success page after the purchase
 - the account also allows them to add / edit / delete addresses which are saved to their profile.

 In this sense, CRUD functionality is available both in the shopping bag and in the profile.